Frequently Asked Questions

 Do you offer interviews?

-Can I visit the Law School and observe a class?
+Can I visit the Law School?

 Does the Law School offer combination degree programs?